 All the toppers recommend the LPA strategy – Learn, Practice & Analyse to score the maximum marks in the QA section.

-Step 0: Decode the Exam Pattern & Syllabus
+Step 0: Understanding the Exam Pattern and Syllabus for CAT

 In CAT preparation, what and how much to learn is equally important.
 You can work hard, hustle, and put in the hours but the magic happens when you aim to perfect your skills beforehand.

 - Understand Exam Pattern First: Out of 76 questions in the CAT exam, Quant Section consists of 26 questions, and 6-8 questions in the section will be Non-MCQ type (without negative marking).

 - Recent Trends: IIMs have started giving more emphasis on Arithmetic questions in the CAT entrance exam syllabus to promote diversity.
 While a maximum of 10-14 questions are from Arithmetic, 8-10 questions are from Algebra, and 3-5 questions are from topics like Geometry, Number systems, and Modern Math.
 You can find the number of questions with their weightage in the exam given below:

 - CAT Syllabus: There's no defined syllabus of CAT but EduRev team has done exhaustive research from previous year papers & best books recommended by the toppers and have compiled the detailed CAT syllabus, you can check the syllabus here